flightaware/libpg2sdr/soapy/README.cubicsdr.md

 the ADC.

 You will see a mirrored signal, mirrored around a center frequency which is the PLL / center frequency you set.
-The right-hand side of the spectrum is exactly what the ADC is seeing, relative to the center frequency.
-Because we're capturing the low sideband (i.e. frequencies below the PLL frequency), this spectrum is an inverted version of the RF signal.
-The frequency markings in CubicSDR won't correspond to real RF frequencies on the right-hand side.
+The right-hand side of the spectrum is exactly what the ADC is seeing, with the center frequency corresponding to a 0Hz (DC) signal from the ADC.
+Frequency marks on the right-hand side will correctly reflect the RF frequency.
+For example, if you tune the PLL to 90MHz, then a signal showing at 92MHz corresponds to a RF signal at 92MHz, and an ADC signal at 2MHz.

 The left-hand side is a mirror-image of the right-hand side (because we are doing a discrete Fourier transform on a real-valued signal, and that produces negative frequency components that mirror the positive frequency components).
-The frequency markings in CubicSDR _are_ correct for this side of the spectrum.
-For example, if you tune the PLL to 100MHz, and then see a signal at 98MHz, then that reflects a RF signal input that really is at 98MHz.
+There are no new signals in there.

 It should look something like this: